 Each instance of a process has a special boolean variable associated with it, called running.
-The value of this variable is 1 if and only if the process instance is currently selected for execution.
+The value of this variable is TRUE if and only if the process instance is currently selected for execution.
 No two processes may be running at the same time.

-Note that in the presence of processes NuSMV internally declares special variables running and \process\selector\.
-These names should NOT be used in user's own declarations, but they can be referenced for example in the transition relation of a module.
+Note that (only) in the presence of processes NuSMV internally declares special variables running and process_selector..
+These names should NOT be used in user's own declarations (when processes are used), but they can be referenced for example in the transition relation of a module.